Methodology

 Cohen's Kappa (κ)

-Measures pairwise agreement between two evaluators, correcting for chance agreement.
-Used for direct comparison tasks and pairwise annotation projects where each item is assessed by exactly two evaluators.
+Pairwise agreement between two evaluators, corrected for chance.
+Used for direct comparison tasks and pairwise annotation where each item is assessed by exactly two people.

 Categories